A guide to cricket slang terms

 This is the term used for the dark green cap worn by the Australian cricket team.
-The baggy green has been worn by the Australian national team since the early 1900s and is a symbol of national pride.
+The Australian national team has worn the baggy green since the early 1900s, and it is a symbol of national pride.

 Beamer

 If a bowler delivers a beamer twice, they can be barred from bowling for the rest of the game.
-So, if you’re a bowler, avoid this at all costs.
+So, if you’re a bowler, avoid beamers at all costs.

 Bouncer (chin music)